mcclatchy-southeast/maternal-mortality/README.md

 - National Vital Statistics System reports on final live birth data

 ## Maternal mortality, 2012-2021
 The following table details both the number maternal deaths and rate of maternal deaths per 100,000 births for states from 2012 to 2021, according to the CDC.
-Raw counts and rates are listed for both ages 15-44 and all ages for any death with ICD-10 codes A34 and O00-O99, according to the CDC WONDER tool.
+Raw counts and rates are listed for both ages 15-44 and all ages for any underlying cause of death with ICD-10 codes A34 and O00-O99, according to the CDC WONDER tool.
 Data was accessed and combined from four separate queries for [ages 15-44 and years 2018-2021](https://wonder.cdc.gov/controller/saved/D157/D328F921), [ages 15-44 and years 1999-2020](https://wonder.cdc.gov/controller/saved/D76/D329F039), [all ages and years 2018-2021](https://wonder.cdc.gov/controller/saved/D157/D329F222) and [all ages and years 1999-2020](https://wonder.cdc.gov/controller/saved/D76/D329F223).

 Live birth data sourced from National Vital Statistics System final reports for years 2012-2021.